libp2p/docs/content/concepts/address-discovery-and-advertisement.md

 The first section covered how a libp2p nodes "discovers" its dialable addresses.
 All the methods and address sets discussed above go into making the final set of a node’s advertised addresses.
 The way a libp2p peer shares these dialable addresses with other peers is as follows:

-- When a peer connects to other peers, it asks it’s `Host` for it’s current set of dialable addresses.
+- When a peer connects to other peers, they exchange their dialable addresses via the `Identify` protocol.
     - This will include some or all of the address sets discussed above (Interface, Relay, etc. etc.).

-- Put those addresses in the `listenAddrs` field of the `Identify` message and send the `Identify` message to the other peer.

-- When a peer receives another peer’s dialable addresses from the `listenAddrs` field of the `Identify` message, it stores them in it’s [peerstore][peerstore_repo] for some time.
-The timing does NOT matter for this discussion.
+- When a peer receives another peer’s dialable addresses from the `Identify` exchange it stores them in its [peerstore][peerstore_repo].

-- Any peer can then lookup a peer’s addresses by asking the DHT network to find the peer with that [peerID][peer_id] by using the [FindPeer][find_peer] DHT API.
-The DHT nodes will use the addresses stored in their peerstore as described above to find and return the addresses of the peer.
+- In order to allow other peers to discover our addresses, libp2p will intermittently query the DHT for its closest peers and connect to them.
+This will result in addresses being exchanged and stored with those peers, so that future DHT [FindPeer][find_peer] queries searching for our [peerID][peer_id] will discover our addresses.

 #### Handling changes to the peer’s dialable addresses

-    All well and good so far.
-But the set of a peer’s dialable addresses is ofcourse not a static set.
-A peer can start listening on new interfaces, see more of it’s observed addresses, change it’s network, be assigned a new IP address by the Router, etc. Hence, we also need a mechanism to detect changes to a peer’s dialable addresses set and advertise these changes to the world on the fly.
-The way we do this is by **running an event loop** in the `Host`.
+All well and good so far, but the set of a peer’s dialable addresses is not a static set.
+A peer can start listening on new interfaces, see more of its observed addresses, change its network, be assigned a new IP address by the Router or ISP, and more.
+Hence, we also need a mechanism to detect changes to a peer’s dialable addresses set and advertise these changes to the world as they happen.
+In go-libp2p we do this is by **running an event loop** in the `Host`.

-    #### When does the Host event loop fire ?
+##### When does the Host event loop fire ?
 - On interval, every 5 seconds.

 - When the user starts listening on a new interface address/es by calling `Host.Network.Listen(addrs...)`.